-- a) The Executive Board shall meet when convened by the Chairman or any other two members; - b) The members of the Executive Board may be represented by another member, and each person may not represent more than one member; - c) The Chief Executive Officer has a casting vote; - d) Absent members may cast written votes, and - The Chief Executive Officer is particularly responsible for reporting and communicating with the Board of Directors.
+- a) The Executive Board shall meet when convened by the Chairman or any other two members; - b) The members of the Executive Board may be represented by another member, and each person may not represent more than one member; - c) The Chief Executive Officer has a casting vote; - d) Absent members may cast written votes, and - e) The Chief Executive Officer is particularly responsible for reporting and communicating with the Board of Directors. - 28.
+Composition, if applicable, of the executive board and/or identification of the managing director(s).